 Nourishing Families CIC supports parents, children and young people to build a lifelong, healthy relationship with food.
 We offer unique and inspiring workshops and programmes for parents and caregivers, and for children or young people to transform their approach to food and meals.
 Leading ultimately to happier and healthier children.

-Nourishing Families is a social enterprise, which means that any profits are reinvested back into the organisation or used to offer subsidised places for those that need them.
+Nourishing Families CIC is a social enterprise, which means that any profits are reinvested back into the organisation or used to offer subsidised places for those that need them.

-We work across Devon in Plymouth, Torbay and the South Hams.
+Our in-group courses are available across Devon in Plymouth, Torbay and the South Hams.
 But we can offer online courses and sessions across the country!

 WHO WE ARE

 Anna Thomson is a registered nutritionist with a degree in Nutritional Medicine from the University of West London.
 She practices nutritional therapy from clinics in Exeter and Totnes.
 She is a Master Practitioner in Eating Disorders and has trained as an Intuitive Eating Counsellor.
 She has three children, one at primary school and a teen at secondary school, who provide constant inspiration and test the Nourishing Families approach!

 HOW IT ALL BEGAN